-Ramadan (called Ramezan in Iran) is the ninth month of Islamic calendar.
+Ramadan (called Ramezan in Iran) is the ninth month of the Islamic calendar.
 The most important ritual Muslims do in this month is Fasting, Which means refusing to eat or drink anything from dawn to sunset.
 Moreover, they try not to commit sinful acts like lying, getting angry or doing harm to other people.
 It is said in the Quran that every good deed you do in this month is considered more valuable.

 Do’s and don’ts in Ramadan

-Eating and drinking in public places is forbidden and illegal during this month.
+Eating and drinking in public places are forbidden and illegal during this month.
 That being said, if police catch you eating on the street you might get arrested.
 Rules are usually not so tight for foreigners and you might be able to get away by apologizing and telling them you didn’t know about the rules.
-However it’s best to go by the rules in order to respect the country’s customs.
+However, it’s best to go by the rules in order to respect the country’s customs.
 You should also be aware that smoking in public places is also forbidden during Ramadan.

 Most of the restaurants are closed during the day and the only food you can get is cold snacks.
 But you don’t need to worry about eating as all the hotels serve food and even if you are not staying in a hotel you can eat in the restaurant.
 Also, all the supermarkets are open and you can get whatever you need if you want to cook some food for yourself.

-Travelling in Ramadan
+Traveling in Ramadan

 You can easily travel around Iran in Ramadan and there’s nothing to worry about.
 It’s good to know that most of the restaurants on the roads are open during the day.
 That’s because a traveler who’s away from his home can not fast So… anybody who’s out on the road needs something to eat!

-Pros and cons of travelling during Ramadan
+Pros and cons of traveling during Ramadan

 If you are a food lover, it might be better for you to consider another time to travel to Iran.
 Although most of the restaurants and eating places open up after sunset, some good old restaurants, especially those located in old Bazaars, just serve food for the lunch and they’re closed throughout Ramadan.
 In my recent trip to Tabriz, I missed trying “Dizi” (a traditional Iranian food) in Tabriz’s great Bazaar because of Ramadan as it is served only at noon.